 Addressing the system as a whole

-An understanding of the interaction of components on both the supply and demand side is essential to a successful audit.
-System issues are addressed by answering the following questions:
+An understanding of the interaction of components on both the supply and demand side is essential to a successful audit and is achieved by answering the following questions:

-- How large are the leaks and where are they located?
-What is the most appropriate leak management program?
+- How large are the leaks, where are they located, and what is the best way to manage them?

-- Is the system operating at excessive pressures?
-What is the lowest possible pressure level required to operate production equipment effectively?
+- What is the lowest possible pressure level required to operate production equipment effectively?

 - What is the chemical analysis of the cooling water?
-Is a treatment for hardness needed to avoid fouling of cooling surfaces?
+Is additional treatment required?

-- What are the potential applications for heat recovered from the compressed air system?
-How much energy will this save?
+- Are there potential applications for heat recovered from the compressed air system?

-More detailed analysis of the system may be recommended if a system is poorly designed, in unsatisfactory operating condition or in need of substantial retrofit.
-Some auditors also prepare a detailed systems flow diagram, as well as a financial evaluation of retrofit costs.
+More detailed analysis may be recommended if a system is poorly designed, in unsatisfactory operating condition, or in need of a substantial retrofit.

 The Compressed Air Challenge offers free analysis software and other useful information.